-A rubric is used for feedback and grading (see Appendix II: Assessment form, rubric).
+A rubric is used for feedback and grading (see also Appendix II: Assessment form, rubric and learning agreement).
 Both assessors independently assess one or more aspects of your thesis work.
 Subsequently, the examiner, usually in consultation with both assessors will determine the final grade for the different criteria.
-That assessment, the final grade, as well as an underpinning of the grade will be registerered in OSIRIS.
 Apart from that, you will generally have a final meeting in which your supervisor and/or examiner will provide you feedback on the overall project (beyond just the assessment).
+In some groups, the oral defence and the final meeting may be combined in a single meeting.

+The assessment, the final grade, as well as an underpinning of the grade will be registerered in OSIRIS.
 After the examination, you will receive the reasoning behind your thesis grade, including specific feedback on all assessment categories.